 The order may be posted on the Commission's website.

-It shall be a violation of 935 CMR 500.000 for Licensees to produce, sell or otherwise make available the categories of Product Types, Specific Product Types or Specific Brands of Products identified in the order.
+It shall be a violation of 935 CMR 500.000: Adult Use of Marijuana for Licensees to produce, sell or otherwise make available the categories of Product Types, Specific Product Types or Specific Brands of Products identified in the order.

 A Marijuana Establishment subject to the order shall accept Consumer returns of unused and unopened product for a period of 30 days after the effective date of the order.

-The failure to cooperate with provisions of 935 CMR 500.335 may result in further administrative or disciplinary action against the Licensees or Registrants
+The failure to cooperate with provisions of 935 CMR 500.335: Removal and Prohibition of Marijuana and Marijuana Products may result in further administrative or disciplinary action against the Licensees or Registrants

 500.340: Quarantine Order